-Figure 2: Capacity Position in Evergy's New Preferred Plan (CDAAA)15

-This amount of excess capacity in Evergy's preferred plan (CDAAA) could allow the Company to retire more units earlier without experiencing a shortfall in capacity until 2031.
-For illustrative purposes below, we assessed the impact of retiring Lawrence 5 in 2023 instead of converting the unit to gas (see blue line in Figure 3), retiring Iatan 1 in 2029 (see yellow line), and retiring Jeffrey 2 in 2030 (see gray line) in addition to those retirements in the new preferred plan.
-The retirement of Lawrence 5 was modeled in the Company's 2021 Triennial IRP-and part of its original preferred plan in that filing-and the latter two units' retirements were modeled in Evergy's 2022 Annual Update and were part of lower-cost plans than what the
+Figure 2: Capacity Position in Evergy's New Preferred Plan (CDAAA)19 This amount of excess capacity in Evergy's preferred plan (CDAAA) could allow the Company to retire more units earlier without experiencing a shortfall in capacity until 2031.
+For illustrative purposes below, we assessed the impact of retiring Lawrence 5 in 2023 instead of converting the unit to gas (shown in blue in Figure 3), retiring Iatan 1 in 2029 (see yellow line), and retiring Jeffrey 2 in 2030 (see gray line) in addition to those retirements in the new preferred plan.
+The retirement of Lawrence 5 was modeled in the Company's 2021 triennial IRP-and part of its original preferred plan in that filing-and the latter two units' retirements were modeled in Evergy's 2022 Annual Update and were part of lower-cost plans than what the Company chose.

-Company chose.
 These early retirements of Lawrence 5, Iatan 1, and Jeffrey 2 combined do not cause the joint Evergy system to experience a shortfall in capacity until 2031.
+19 Id.

-Figure 3: Capacity Position in Evergy's New Preferred Plan (CDAAA)16 w/ Early Coal Retirements

-Keeping coal on-line also subjects ratepayers to costs and risks, as shown in Evergy's own modeling and in the rampant coal retirements in the U.S. in the past decade-with many retirements planned for the rest of the 2020s and 2030s.
-The Energy Information Administration (EIA) expects that 12.6 GW of coal will retire in 2022, more than double the capacity of coal that retired in 2021; and representing 85% of all generator retirements.17 Like all decision-makers, https://www.eia.gov/todayinenergy/detail.php?id=50838#:~:text=Coal%20will%20account%20f or%2085,generating%20capacity%20retirements%20in%202022&text=Operators%20have%20s cheduled%2014.9%20gigawatts,latest%20inventory%20of%20electric%20generators.
+Figure 3: Capacity Position in Evergy's New Preferred Plan (CDAAA)20 w/ Early Coal Retirements Keeping coal online also subjects ratepayers to costs and risks, as shown in Evergy's own modeling and in the rampant coal retirements in the U.S. in the past decade-with many retirements planned for the rest of the 2020s and 2030s.
+The U.S. Energy Information Administration ("EIA") expects that 12.6 GW of coal will retire in 2022, more than double the capacity of coal that retired in 2021; and representing 85 percent of all generator retirements.21 Like all decision-makers, Evergy should make the decision based on the market intelligence available at the time.
+Even accepting its own analysis, including the myriad uncertainties explored in that analysis, leads to the conclusion that more coal units' retirement should be $^{^{20}}$ Id.